Heinz executives to dominate Kraft Heinz leadership

-June 29 The leadership of Kraft Heinz Co will be dominated by former executives of H.J.
-Heinz Co after that company merges with Kraft Foods Group Inc, both companies said.
+The leadership of Kraft Heinz Co will be dominated by former executives of H.J.
+Heinz Co after that company merges with Kraft Foods Group Inc KRFT.O, both companies said.

 Eight of the 10 executives named on Monday to the combined company's senior leadership team come from Heinz, including Chief Financial Officer Paulo Basilio.